SoftwareHeritage/swh-deposit/docs/getting-started.rst

   - only possible if the deposit status is ``partial``
   - by using the ``--replace`` argument
+  - you can replace only metadata with the --metadata-deposit flag
+  - or only the archive with --archive-deposit
+  - if none is used, you'll replace metadata and content

 .. code:: shell

-  $ swh-deposit --username 'name' --password 'secret' --replace\
+  $ swh-deposit --username name --password secret --replace\
                 --deposit-id 11 \
                 --archive updated-je-suis-gpl.tar.gz